gajus/eslint-plugin-jsdoc/README.md

   `@returns` documentation regardless of implicit or explicit `return`'s in the function.
 May be desired to flag that a project is aware of an `undefined`/`void` return.
-* `settings.jsdoc.forceReturnsWithAsync` - Set to `true` to always insist on `@returns` documentation regardless of implicit or explicit `return`'s in an async function.
-May be desired to flag that a project is aware of a `Promise<void>` return.

 <a name="eslint-plugin-jsdoc-settings-settings-to-configure-require-example"></a>
 ### Settings to Configure <code>require-example</code>